Have you commenced the second phase of your career after a career break? Share your story & get featured at Women in Corporate Allies 2022.

-A literature student who spends most of her time watching (and thinking about) Bollywood films.
+A (Literature turned) Human Rights Law student who spends most of their time watching (and thinking about) Bollywood films.

 Bollywood still considers women to be nothing but metrosexual-men-chasers who can only dress up and dance with machismos when they take a break from fighting comical villains.